stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 ## implement OKRs - the strategy tree

-Best practice is to align your OKRs to the strategy tree, after the ideation and planning phases of [the leadership cycle](https://bit.ly/stratapp-the-leadership-cycle "the leadership cycle"):
+Best practice is to align your OKRs to the strategy tree, per this extract from [the leadership cycle](https://bit.ly/stratapp-the-leadership-cycle "the leadership cycle"):

 ![](/uploads/strategy-tree-3.jpg)

 \#stratapp allows the flexibility to hang OKRs off any level in the strategy tree.

-\#stratapp is the [best OKR software app in the world right now](https://stratappsaas.com/blog/best-OKR-software-app/ "best OKR software app"), bringing _strategy + OKRs + execution_ into one digital workspace:
+\#stratapp is the [best OKR software app in the world right now](https://stratappsaas.com/blog/best-OKR-software-app/ "best OKR software app"), bringing _strategy + OKRs + execution_ into one seamless digital workspace:

 ![](/uploads/strategy-okrs-execution.jpg)